rehman-imad/rehman-imad.github.io/README.md

 # rehman-imad.github.io
 Hi!
-I'm Imad, an entrepreneur with multiple ventures and working on starting a tech startup.
+I'm Imad, a serial entrepreneur and results-driven senior executive with 18+ years of entrepreneurial and corporate leadership experience in the U.S., specializing in scaling startups, strategic market expansion, and operational excellence.
+Proven track record in launching and growing multimillion-dollar businesses across technology, e-commerce, fintech, and logistics, with expertise in AI-driven solutions and high-impact partnerships.